-Orange hearts stitched with messages of welcome and hope

-A monthly textile workshop by People's History Museum (PHM) and artist Helen Mather.
+December 2021 & January 2022 Orange hearts stitched with messages of welcome and hope A monthly textile workshop by People's History Museum (PHM) and artist Helen Mather.
 Learn new techniques and discuss the issues that matter to you.

-This resource introduces some of the ideas and techniques that were explored during the online workshops on Saturday 11 December 2021 and Saturday 29 January 2022.
-You can use it to prepare as inspiration for your own textile projects.

-Recommended for 11+ (under 18s must have an accompanying adult present during the session).

-$\times \times \times \times \times \times \times \times$

-#FabricOfProtest phm.org.uk #TogetherWithRefugees #WhoWeAre
+This resource introduces some of the ideas and techniques that will be explored during the online workshops on Saturday 11 December 2021 and Saturday 29 January 2022.
+Use it to prepare for the workshop or as inspiration for your own textile projects.
+Recommended for 11+ (under 18s must have an accompanying adult present during the session). $\times \times \times \times \times \times \times \times$ #FabricOfProtest phm.org.uk #TogetherWithRefugees #WhoWeAre Inspiration We will be taking inspiration from this Bread, Work and Freedom for the People of Chile banner, around 1980, from the museum's 2020 - 2021 Banner Exhibition.

-Inspiration

-We took inspiration from this Bread, Work and Freedom for the People of Chile banner, around 1980, from the museum's 2020 - 2021 Banner Exhibition.

-Bread, Work and Freedom for the People of Chile banner, around 1980, Image courtesy of People's History Museum

-The Chilean military coup of 1973 led to an international outcry.
+Bread, Work and Freedom for the People of Chile banner, around 1980, Image courtesy of People's History Museum The Chilean military coup of 1973 led to an international outcry.
 In the aftermath of the coup individuals and organisations around the UK rallied to Chile's aid.
 The World University Service was central to this process, working with other groups to bring almost 3,000 Chilean refugees to the UK.
 This banner was used in London in the early 1980s as part of the Chilean Solidarity Campaign.
 Demonstrations took place demanding human rights for the people of Chile and protesting against the torture of opponents of the country's dictator General Augusto Pinochet.
 The support from the UK at this time shows our history of reaching out in times of crisis and welcoming people who are displaced from their homes and seek refuge elsewhere.
 The banner is made from white cotton, the words 'Bread, Work and Freedom For the People of Chile' are painted black in a handwritten style on the right hand side.
 Painted in bright multi-colours on the left hand side is a person's face; their mouth is open and hair flowing down to their right; an arm and fist, clenching the Chilean flag, are stretched upwards on their left.
 It is 1,000mm wide and 400mm high.

+Page 1 of 12

 3D Orange Heart

-We'll continue to explore the ideas from previous workshops on how we can welcome and support people seeking asylum at a time when the UK government is proposing the Nationality and Borders Bill.
+This month and in January, we'll continue to explore the ideas from previous workshops on how we can welcome and support people seeking asylum at a time when the UK government is proposing the Nationality and Borders Bill.
 The Bill represents a major risk to people seeking safety and undermines the United Nations Universal Declaration of Human Rights.

-We connected to the Refugee Council's campaign to send messages of support and solidarity to Afghan refugees who are spending their first winter in the UK.
-We made three-dimensional (3D) orange hearts with stitched messages of welcome and hope at a time of worry and uncertainty.

-These messages were shared with the Refugee Council as part of their campaign.
-The 3D hearts were given to refugees who have recently arrived in the UK, offering a friendly and supportive gift at a difficult time.
+We will connect to the Refugee Council's campaign to send messages of support and solidarity to Afghan refugees who are spending their first winter in the UK.
+We will make three-dimensional (3D) orange hearts with stitched messages of welcome and hope at a time of worry and uncertainty.
+These messages will be shared with the Refugee Council as part of their campaign.
+The 3D hearts will be given to refugees who have recently arrived in the UK, offering a friendly and supportive gift at a difficult time.